St. Ambrose Academy

-St. Ambrose Academy is a Roman Catholic elementary school and high school located on the west side of Madison, Wisconsin.
+St. Ambrose Academy is a Roman Catholic middle school and high school located on the west side of Madison, Wisconsin.
 Founded in 2003, the school's stated purpose is to offer "a classical education rooted in the Catholic faith."

 History

 Established in 2003, with classrooms at a facility of Cardinal Stritch University in Madison, by 2004 the school had 14 students.
 That year the Madison Plan Commission granted a conditional use permit to St. Thomas Aquinas parish for a school at 602 Everglade Drive with up to 60 students.
 The school operated in the religious education wing of St. Thomas Aquinas parish until 2021.

 Scott Schmiesing became principal of St. Ambrose Academy in July 2008.
 In 2009, the school was accredited by NAPC*IS, the National Association of Private Catholic* and Independent Schools.
 In 2010, the City of Madison Plan Commission approved enrollment of up to 140 at the school's St. Thomas Aquinas Parish quarters.

 As enrollment grew, school leadership looked for alternative sites.
 The Christ Our Light building campaign began in late 2018 with the goal of raising funds necessary for a complete campus to serve existing families and future enrollment projections.

 In February 2024, St. Ambrose Academy announced that the school had leased and was renovating floors in the Holy Name Heights building, owned by the Madison Catholic Diocese, at 702 S. High Point Road Suite 209, Madison, WI 53719.
 The building is situated on over 70 acres of greenspace on the west side of Madison.
 The new campus, comprising nearly 24,000 square feet, can serve up to 280 students.
 The location also offers use of an oratory for worship, a gymnasium and outdoor ball fields and greenspaces, and a renovated community space for large gatherings.
 The school moved there in summer 2024.

 The Dane County health office, on August 21, 2020, ordered St. Ambrose Academy and all county schools to close in-person instruction in grades 3-12, effective August 24, 2020.
 The school joined with seven number of parochial schools in demanding that the county revoke the emergency order on the grounds that the order was unconstitutional and unlawful.
 The school launched a crowdfunding website which raised over $100,000 within days to cover anticipated legal fees.
 On September 10, 2020, the Wisconsin Supreme Court temporarily enjoined Dane County from closing schools.
 On June 11, 2021, the Wisconsin Supreme Court vacated those portions of the Dane County Order "restricting or prohibiting -in-person instruction."
 The court held that "local health officers do not have the statutory power to close schools" and that an order attempting to close religious schools "infringes the Petitioners' fundamental right to the free exercise of religion guaranteed under Article I, Section 18 of the Wisconsin Constitution..."